blacktippen/py-funcaptcha/ArkoseLabsTactics.md

-If you're solving challenges too fast, ArkoseLabs might start paying attention to what you're doing.
+If you're solving challenges at a rapid rate, ArkoseLabs might start paying attention to what you're doing.

 They might utilize one or more of the following tactics to try and stop what you're doing: